 1. Advance travel authorization is required for all travel to conventions, conferences, etc. An “Authorization for Travel Expenses” form must be prepared in advance and signed by required authorizing officials (see below).
 This form should be matched with related vouchers or expenses incurred will not be reimbursed.

 2. Advance travel authorization is not needed for the following types of travel/activities: Routine field work within the boundaries of Onondaga County and other contiguous counties.
 A list of employees who routinely incur such mileage expenses should be forwarded by the department head to Financial Services.
 Emergency travel is allowed when a detailed explanation of the travel and justification is submitted with the voucher for reimbursement.

-3. Airline reservations and ticket arrangements must be coordinated in advance by Management Services.
+3. Airline reservations and ticket arrangements must be coordinated in advance by Financial Services.
 They will provide the College’s Travel Agent’s contact information for the employee to work with directly for the most economical flight.

 4. Advance registration fees can be arranged by Financial Services when a signed, approved purchase order is received by Financial Services.
 At least 30 days notice is necessary.

 5. Only those expenses which are actual, necessary, and reasonable will be reimbursed.
 Personal expenses which do not fall into these categories will not be reimbursed.
 Expenditures such as laundry, valet service, entertainment, snacks, refreshments and bar bills are not reimbursable.